peimanheidari1/tekkub.github.com/_posts/2013-04-14-tabbar-zero.markdown

 **You are a tab hoarder**

 The solution to this is actually a lot simpler than you'd imagine.
-When you want to leave a tab open, simply conducer why and take one of three actions:
+When you want to leave a tab open, simply consider why you're leaving it open and take one of three actions:

 * Do it right now, or in the very near future
 * Queue it up to deal with later